padenj/travel-list/README.md

 3. Add the `CLOUDFLARED_TOKEN` secret in Portainer or set an environment variable for the cloudflared service if you plan to run it there.

 4. Start the stack.
 The backend container's entrypoint will:
   - Ensure `/data` exists
   - Run migrations (using `server/migrations/run-migrations-knex.cjs up`)
   - Start the backend server

-5. Use Cloudflared to expose the web service externally.
-For example, create a tunnel that forwards traffic to your host on port 80 and/or 5000.
-Alternatively manage Cloudflared outside Portainer.
+5. Use Cloudflared or your preferred external proxy to expose the backend.
+If you want a separate web-facing container to serve static assets, configure it to proxy `/api` to the backend service.
+For most deployments serving the built `client/dist` from the backend is simpler (we copy `client/dist` into the server image in the provided `Dockerfile`).

 ## Local development (optional)
 - Use `docker-compose.sample.yml` with the `web-dev` service to build locally and run against a local Postgres or SQLite.